zhf3564859793/LLMCopolymerDesign/2. Forward Model/readme.md

-We test different ML model in this part.
+We test different ML models in this part.